reegis/deflex/docs/input_data.rst

 ``key:`` 'electricity demand series',
 ``value:`` `pandas.DataFrame() <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html>`_

-This sheet requires the electricity demand of the scenario as a time series in ``[MW]``.
+This sheet requires the electricity demand of the scenario as a time series.
 One summarised demand series for each region is enough, but it is possible to distinguish between different types.
 This will not have any effect on the model results.

 +-------------+----------+----------+-----------+----------+----------+-----+
 |             |   DE01   |            DE02                 | DE03     | ... |